-Mr Cockson (4PC) and Mr Burrows (4SB) welcome you to Year 4.
+Mr Cockson, Mrs Mounsey (4PC) and Mrs Carruthers (4LC) welcome you to Year 4.

-We are also lucky to have Mrs Cummins, Mr Ali, Mrs Iqbal and Mrs Evans working alongside the children on a regular basis.
+We are also lucky to have Mr Ali, Mrs Iqbal and Mrs Evans working alongside the children on a regular basis.

 This year, Year Four will continue to have swimming lessons on a Thursday afternoon.
-They have P.E on a Friday morning.
+They have P.E on a Monday afternoon.
 Please make sure that children bring in the correct kit on these days.

 Homework is set on a weekly basis.
 At the start of the year, it will be an English or Mathematics activity, spellings and times tables to learn and daily reading with an adult or older relative to share a book and talk about it.
 It will be given out and marked every Thursday.
 Later in the year, we will start termly homework where the children will have a wide variety of homework linking into their subject topics.

 Please remember your reading book and water bottle every day.
 We also have clubs on Mondays, so you may need your kit then!

 Have you seen the Kids' Zone?
 Play games, and visit some cool websites.
 You can vote for your favourites!